akcauser/cruder/README.md

 <h1 align="center">CRUDER</h1>

 This package allows you to create API and perform CRUD Scaffolding.
 It helps you avoid repetition while typing your codes and saves time.

+# Documentation

+You can find documentation on link: https://cruder.akcauser.com

 # Installation